alphagov/govuk-design-system/src/accessibility-statement.md

 DAC tested the [Technical Documentation Template](https://tdt-documentation.london.cloudapps.digital/), which is the template for the GOV.UK Frontend documentation website.

-To learn more, read the [Technical Documentation Template accessibility statement](https://tdt-documentation.london.cloudapps.digital/accessibility/).
+To learn more, read the [Accessibility statement for Technical Documentation Template and documentation](https://github.com/alphagov/tdt-documentation/blob/main/source/accessibility/index.html.md.erb).

 ### Frontend codebase

-The GOV.UK Frontend codebase is not a website but a [code repository](https://github.com/alphagov/govuk-frontend) and [npm package](https://www.npmjs.com/package/govuk-frontend).
+The GOV.UK Frontend codebase is not a website but a [code repository on GitHub](https://github.com/alphagov/govuk-frontend) and [a software package on npm (Node Package Manager)](https://www.npmjs.com/package/govuk-frontend).

 Examples using the GOV.UK Frontend codebase were last audited for accessibility issues by an external group in May 2023.
 The audit was carried out by the [Digital Accessibility Centre (DAC)](https://digitalaccessibilitycentre.org/).